-In an overhaul of tips and gratuity practices, a new law will make it illegal for employers to withhold tips from workers.
+In an overhaul of tips and gratuity practices, a new law being introduced this year will make it illegal for employers to withhold tips from workers.

-The law means all tips and service charges must go to hospitality staff.
+All tips and service charges must go to hospitality staff under the new law.

 This issue was first consulted on in 2016 after media highlighted malpractice and unfair distribution of tips.